Walnussbaer/DentistTool/README.md

 ### ToDo

 - use more Observables for cleaner code (WIP)
-- search for a second sound sample (gong sound) after timer has finished
-- add music to timer (optional)
+- play music while timer is running (optional)

 ### More information